radeonwu/ros2_fastDDS/README.md

 docker pull osrf/ros:foxy-desktop
 docker run -it osrf/ros:foxy-desktop
 ```
+Note: the above configuration does not support rviz as libGL support is not present.

 ## ross dds options
 by default, the ros2 foxy docker image uses fastrtp dds,
 ```